top of page

 All that from one decision to head south to Del Mar.
 I also got my first experience as a stepfather.

 @ Cut to ten years later, Joyce and I decide to separate.
-I was riding high in my career, but having numerous affairs on the side.
-When the last one ended I thought I would just focus on running the division at Disney, but out of nowhere I had a mental break of sorts and a spent a lot of growing up through some intense personal therapy.
+I was riding high in my career but acting out with the women in my life in ways that were unhealthy.
+I thought at that point I would just focus on running the division at Disney, but out of nowhere I had a mental break of sorts and a spent a lot of the next year and a half in some very intense personal therapy.
 All this resulted in some past karma being burned away and prepared me to meet the Dali Lama and Jennifer Walton.

 dali.jpg